- Cancer Information

 Your children may want to tell their close friends, all the teachers, the whole class – or nobody.

 Explain that it’s helpful to share the diagnosis with a few key people, such as their main teacher and the school principal, as well as other important figures in their life, such as a music tutor or sports coach.
 Discuss ways to approach these conversations.
-Go here for ideas about talking to the school.
+See ideas about talking to the school.

 Balance hope with reality